-Student's name
+- Student's name

-Photograph (e.g., yearbook)
+- Photograph (not including yearbook)

+- Yearbook Photograph

-Major field of study
+- Major field of study

-Grade level
+- Grade level

-Enrollment status
+- Enrollment status

-Dates of attendance
+- Dates of attendance

-Participation in officially recognized activities and sports
+- Participation in officially recognized activities and sports

-Weight and height of members of athletic teams
+- Weight and height of members of athletic teams

-Degrees, honors and awards received
+- Degrees, honors and awards received

-The most recent educational agency or institution attended
+- The most recent educational agency or institution attended

-- Subsequent educational agency or institution attended - Academic work used for publication or display - Part 2: High School only: Additionally, military recruiters and institutions of higher education are entitled under federal law to a list of names, addresses, PCS-issued email addresses, and telephone numbers of high school students unless you object to such release. - I do not want my child's information released to military recruiters - I do not want my child's information released to institutions of higher education
+- Subsequent educational agency or institution attended

+- Academic work used for publication or display

+- Part 2: High School only: Additionally, military recruiters and institutions of higher education are entitled under federal law to a list of names, addresses, PCS-issued email addresses, and telephone numbers of high school students unless you object to such release.

+- I do not want my child's information released to military recruiters

+- I do not want my child's information released to institutions of higher education

-Part 3: Please complete information below.
+- Part 3: Please complete information below.